 Guest posting remains one of the most important content marketing strategies, even after it was declared dead by Matt Cutts back in January 2021.
-Though his post caused a shockwave among marketers, guest posting continues to help brands in growing blog readership as well as in improving their search engine rankings.
+Though his post caused a shockwave among marketers, guest posting continues to help brands in growing blog readership as well as improving their search engine rankings.

 Therefore, every marketer should make this a part of their toolbox for successful content creation that ranks and converts.